 Links to syllabi below are from current and forthcoming courses offered on this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.

-This interdisciplinary course focuses on Mongolia’s path to political and economic development and the country’s current strategies for external relations and internal growth.
-With special attention to Mongolia’s location between China and the Russian Federation, this course’s discussions on government policies for international investment and the shifting political discourses about domestic investment form the background against which Mongolia’s development trajectory is analyzed.
+This interdisciplinary course focuses on Mongolia’s path to political and economic development and the country’s current strategies for external relations and internal growth strategies.
+With special attention to Mongolia’s location between China and the Russia, this course discusses government policies for international investment and the shifting political discourses about domestic investment that form the background of Mongolia’s development trajectory.
 Educational excursions are an integral part of this course, and lecturers are drawn from local universities, research institutes, and NGOs.

 This interdisciplinary course, with required readings and relevant educational excursions, focuses on Mongolia’s nomadic population and the impact of political, social, and economic transformations and national resource management policies, ranging from wildlife to resource extraction to water quality and conservation, on Mongolia’s social, cultural, and physical environments.
 Lecturers are drawn from local universities, government agencies, and NGOs.